China moves rocket into place for nation’s 1st Mars mission

-BEIJING (AP) — China has moved a rocket into position to launch a rover to Mars next week in one of three upcoming missions to the red planet, one from the U.S. and another from the United Arab Emirates.
+BEIJING (AP) — China has moved a rocket into position to launch a rover to Mars in one of three upcoming missions to the red planet, one from the U.S. and another by the United Arab Emirates.

-The Long March-5 carrier rocket is China’s heaviest-lift launch vehicle and has been launched experimentally three times, but never with a payload.
-Dubbed Tianwen-1, China’s first-ever mission to Mars aims to land a rover to gather scientific data.
+The Long March-5 carrier rocket is China’s heaviest-lift launch vehicle and has been used experimentally three times, but never with a payload.
+Dubbed Tianwen-1, China’s first mission to Mars aims to land a rover to gather scientific data.

-The rocket is due to blast off from the Wenchang Space Launch Center in the southern island province of Hainan on or around July 23, according to state media reports Friday that quoted the China National Space Administration.
+The rocket is due to blast off from the Wenchang Space Launch Center in the southern island province of Hainan in late July or early August, according to state media reports Friday that quoted the China National Space Administration.

 The mission is one of the most ambitious yet for China’s space program, which has advanced rapidly since launching its first crewed mission in 2003.
 Since then, it has sent astronauts to an experimental space station, begun work on a larger, more permanent facility and landed a probe on the less-explored far side of the moon.